-Every gun owner should own at least one .22LR firearm.
+Every gun owner should own at least one .22 LR firearm.
 The ammo is ubiquitous…and affordable at around 5 cents a round.

 .22 Long Rifle can be used for hunting, target shooting, practice, plinking, and even defending yourself in a pinch.

-How to Choose a .22 Pistol
+How to Choose a .22 LR Pistol

-For me, there’s a few things I’m looking for in a .22LR handgun.
+For me, there are a few things I’m looking for in a .22 LR handgun.

-First, accuracy.
-The humble .22LR is a surprisingly accurate little round at close ranges, so it’s worth getting a gun that can hit what you aim it at.
+The humble .22 LR is a surprisingly accurate round at close ranges, so it’s worth getting a gun that can hit what you aim it at.

 There’s nothing worse than a $200 gun with $50 mags.
-I want something that has a lot of support and options available.
+I want something with a lot of support and options.

-Best .22LR Pistols and Handguns
+Best .22 LR Pistols and Handguns

 1. Ruger Mark IV

-There are a number of excellent .22LR pistols with designs that harken back to the iconic Luger shape (of 9mm Luger fame).
+There are a number of excellent .22 LR pistols with designs that harken back to the iconic Luger shape.